zhuochunli/Hotel-Management-System/README.md

 # Hotel-Management-System
-A simple hotel management system including check-in, check-out, extension and printing bill.
+A simple online hotel management system including check-in, check-out, extension and printing bill.
+It is based on Java Web and MySQL.